Ulysses S Grant

 February 12 1809 - April 15 1865

 Abraham Lincoln was the 16th president of the United States and the first Republican elected to that office.
-Lincoln was president during the Civil War, with his election being cited by southern states as one of the reasons for their succession.
+Lincoln was president during the Civil War, with his election being cited by southern states as one of the reasons for their secession.
 Lincoln's two terms in office saw the Union defeat the Confederacy and the abolition of slavery in the United States.
 Lincoln was assassinated in 1865, the first American President to die in that manner.

 Frederick Douglass